A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 During this period you may:

-- feel weak, and you may experience vomiting, diarrhoea and/or a loss of appetite
+- feel weak, and you may experience diarrhoea and vomiting, and/or a loss of appetite

 - be given fluids by mouth or through a tube running from your nose to your stomach (a nasogastric tube) to prevent malnutrition